elainebroche-dev/ms3-event-scheduler/README.md

 -   ### User stories - as a user I want to be able to :

-  1. Easily navigate between the different functions availabe in the application.
+  1. Easily navigate between the different functions available in the application.
-  2. View information on upcoming scheduled events in the events spreadsheet - event ID code, title, scheduled date, host and number of seats available to book
+  2. View information on upcoming scheduled events in the events spreadsheet.
   3. Use the application to book new events and have these stored in the events spreadsheet.
   4. Cancel events and log a reason for cancellation in the events spreadsheet.
   5. Automatically remove all bookings linked to a cancelled event from the bookings spreadsheet and return a list on screen of those details so that attendees can be notified.
-  6. View information on bookings for upcoming scheduled events - event ID code, scheduled date, attendee name, attendee email, number of seats booked
+  6. View information on bookings for upcoming scheduled events.
   7. Add a new booking for an upcoming event.
-  8. Cancel a booking in the bookings spreadsheet.
+  8. Cancel a booking for an upcoming event.
   9. Review and analyse data for past events, this information should include :
       - details on cancelled events including the reason given for cancellation
       - details on events that went ahead including the number of seats that were available and % seats booked